Put-in-Bay Bachelorette Party Etiquette

 It is best to send invitations for a bachelorette party at least one month before the date.
 If you send the invitations up to two months before, be sure to include an RSVP date closer to the party date, to ensure that guests schedule it into their calendar instead of setting the invitation aside and forgetting about it.
 You will want to be sure that you cover teh costs of the hotel rooms, suites, villas, or rental home that you reserved months in advance, but not harness the girls in to committing too early.
 When setting the date, take into consideration the things that the bride needs to get done for the wedding.
 Bachelorette parties can take place months before the wedding, but as an organizer you can plan carefully and give the bride a night out just when she needs a break from all the stress of wedding planning.
 An ideal time is around two weeks before the wedding, but be sure to check the bride's schedule and Put-in-Bay calendar of events before setting such a date, and take into account how far people will need to travel for both events.
 Ensure that the day after the party is kept clear for the bride to recover, and there will be no excuses for her to back away from having a whale of a time.
 Put-in-Bay is all about having fun!

 There is no hard and fast bachelorette party etiquette on alcohol, apart from those dictated by law.
 Put-in-Bay has traditionally been known as a party island and there is no shrotage of options for finding or consuming alcohol from bringing it with you for your hotel room to laying out at the poolside Blue Marlin Tiki Bar to partying at Mr. Ed's all night long.
 As with every event involving alcohol, it is important to consider how much of a part alcohol should play in the party.
 Lack of consideration at the planning stage can be disastrous and hurtful.
 Ask the bride about guests' preferences when it comes to alcohol when planning the event, in order to judge the balance between drinkers and non-drinkers.
 You may need to compromise, and it is always a good idea to provide a no-alcohol avenue to avoid pressuring anyone to drink.
 Some guests may have personal reasons to avoid alcohol they are reluctant to reveal.
 Renting a home at the Island Club is a great choice because you have a BYOB pool there and girls who don't want to drink can bring their water or soda with them in the cooler.
-FInally, NEVER drink and rive at Put-in-Bay!
+Finally, NEVER drink and drive at Put-in-Bay Ohio!
 Call 419-285-5466 for taxi service anywhere on the island.

 Who To Invite